MihirMore/100daysofcode-Python/log.md

 ### Day - 47

 **Thoughts** : Amazon is great place to order multitude of things from home.
 Today developed a project where it fetches the price of a product and checks if it goes below a certain price and if it does then an email notification will be sent.

+### Day - 48

+**THoughts** : Today learnt about a more advanced scraper called selenium where you can fetch data and also type and click on websites.
+Developed a project where you can play cookie [clicker game](https://orteil.dashnet.org/experiments/cookie/) where it automatically clicks for you and buys items from the store.
+At the end, it shows the cookie per second.